mackenziekbrooks/humanities-data/docs/data.md

 In this activity, we'll assess a dataset according to the criteria we've learned about in this section.

 1. Download the [LexingtonCemetery.csv](assets/LexingtonCemetery.csv) file.
 2. Open in Excel.
-Since this dataset is a CSV file, you may need to follow these instructions:
+Since this dataset is a CSV file, you may need to follow these instructions.
+The process may differ depending on what version of Excel you're using.
   * Navigate to the Data tab in Excel.
   * Select "From Text" then find your file.
   * A wizard should pop up to walk you through the import process.
 It should automatically detect the commas, but if it doesn't, you will need to check the box to indicate that this file is delimited by commas.
-The data preview should each distinct column of data, rather than everything running together.
+The data preview should separate each distinct column of data, rather than everything running together.
 3. What do you see?
 Take some time to explore this data by scrolling around.
 Get a sense of what is here and what might be missing.
 It might help to take a look at the [cemetery website](https://sjcemetery.wlu.edu/) or to read [this press release](https://web.archive.org/web/20161109193310/http://news.blogs.wlu.edu/2013/02/11/wl-creates-website-for-stonewall-jackson-cemetery-census/).
 4. In a separate document, start to draft a data model for this spreadsheet as you encounter it.
 Make note of the data types and formats, as well as suggestions for improvement.
+You'll turn in this data model with activity 3.3.

 ### Activity 3.2
 Let's take Open Refine for a spin in order to clean up this data set.

 1. Download [Open Refine](http://www.openrefine.org) and run the program.
 Follow the [installation instruction](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions) if you get stuck.
 It should open a new tab in your browser with the address `http://127.0.0.1:3333/`.
-This address is local to your computer.
+This address is local to your computer, not something you can actually visit on the internet.
 2. Import the LexingtonCemetery.csv file.
 You will see a page of import options, you should be able to accept the defaults.
 3. Spend some time clicking on all the options in Open Refine to see what happens.
 Set a timer and spend 10-15 minutes playing around with the software before you turn to documentation or instructions.
 What can you learn in this time?
 If things get too messy, you can always exit out and start over.
 4. Now answer these questions:
   * What do the "Text Facet" or "Numeric Facet" features reveal about this data?
 Are there outliers that need investigation?
   * Are there columns that should be split or joined?
 How would you do this in Open Refine (or Excel?)
   * What columns would be best served by the "cluster and edit" feature?
 Why?
   * Which columns need to be modified for consistency?

 ### Activity 3.3
 Time to take a little step back from this data set and think about its potential.
-Answer the following questions:
+In the same document that you started in Activity 3.1, answer the following questions:

 1. What cleanup work does this data need to be more usable?
 2. Do you need to adjust your data model?
 How might you extend this data set?